Buying a Home

-If you are looking in an area being developed or undergoing renewal, nearby development may be of concern.
-You should be aware of local laws concerning issues such as construction of additions, out buildings, fences, walls, and the like.
-If you are thinking about making improvements, this is essential.
-Even if you are not, could a neighbor build a 10 foot tall concrete wall next to your house?
+If you are looking in an area currently being developed or undergoing renewal, nearby development may be of concern.
+You should also be aware of local laws concerning issues such as construction of additions, out buildings, fences, walls, and the like.
+If you are thinking about making changes of improvements to the property, this is essential.
+Even if you are not, you probably want to know whether the law allows a neighbor build a 10-foot-tall concrete wall next to your house.
 These are important matters to know about and consider.

 Row houses and duplexes may not be part of an owners’ association.
 Each owner has a property deed that defines the property’s boundaries.
 Although each owner maintains their own property, adjoining properties may share common areas such as the roof, sidewalks, driveways, and walls.
 Problems arise when neighbors do not cooperate with necessary maintenance.
 It is important for you to get accurate information about these issues.
 Determine if agreements are in place and if and how state and local laws apply.
 Again, this information is best provided by your own attorney.

-Most residential settlements are subject to the Real Estate Settlement Procedures Act (RESPA) of 1974, under which you enjoy significant rights.
+Most residential settlements are subject to the Real Estate Settlement Procedures Act (RESPA) of 1974.
+You enjoy significant rights under RESPA.
 You are entitled to receive settlement cost information early in the settlement process.
-You are entitled to receive a draft of the settlement statement on Form HUD-1 one business day before settlement.
-Detailed on the HUD-1 will be all amounts flowing through at settlement and a specification of all settlement costs.
-The HUD-1 will detail all costs and credits to buyer, seller, lender, realtor, and attorneys and will itemize deed recording fees, municipal taxes, and utilities paid as part of closing.
+You are entitled to receive a draft of the settlement statement (on Form HUD-1) one business day before settlement.
+The settlement statement will detail all amounts flowing through at settlement and a specification of all settlement costs.
+The settlement statement will also detail all costs and credits to the buyer, seller, lender, realtor, and attorneys.
+The settlement statement will itemize the deed recording fees, municipal taxes, and utilities paid as part of closing.